The injury healing process can be long and painful whether wounds are open or closed, shallow or deep.

-Many different types of wound dressings help heal burns, chronic ulcers, pressure sores, and leg ulcers.
-Knowing which one to use isn’t that simple.
+Many types of wound dressings help heal burns, chronic ulcers, pressure sores, and leg ulcers, so choosing a bandage isn’t simple.

-In this wound dressing guide, we give an overview of wound dressings to make sure your wound heals the right way.
+This wound dressing guide will demonstrate several wound dressings to ensure your wound heals the right way every time.

 What is a Wound Dressing?

-Examples of these other dressings include wet-to-dry bandages, alginates, hydrogels, and film dressings.
-These dressings are also used after surgery or to treat severe injuries or burns.
+Alternative dressings include wet-to-dry bandages, alginates, hydrogels, and film dressings, often used post-surgery or to treat severe injuries like burns.

-First, we should look at how treating the wound affects the dressing used.
-That way, you're confident that you know you've made the right choice.
+First, look at how treating the wound determines the type of dressing used so you’ll be confident you’re making the right choice.

 Pre-Treating the Wound